Dipolar spin ice regime proximate to an all-in-all-out N\'{e}el ground state in the dipolar-octupolar pyrochlore Ce$_2$Sn$_2$O$_7$: Estimating the exchange parameters in the spin Hamiltonian for

 \subsection{Heat capacity and susceptibility}

-Heat capacity measurements were performed on a $0.26 \pm 0.03$~mg single crystal of \cesno\ [\autoref{fig_specificheat}] from $T = 1$~K down to $T = 0.05$~K using a Quantum Design PPMS with dilution insert.
-Similar low temperature measurements were carried out on hydrothermally-grown powder samples, and additional measurements were taken above $1.9$~K. For powder measurements above $1.9$~K, a pellet was pressed from the sample powder, while measurements below $1.9$~K required a pellet made using an equal-mass combination of the sample powder and silver powder to enhance the thermal conductivity and sample coupling.
-The contribution of the silver to the specific heat was subtracted using in-house data for the specific heat capacity of silver.
-The relative contribution of silver decreases from $8\%$ at $1.9$~K, to $1\%$ at $1$~K, and drops below $0.1\%$ at $0.4$~K. After this careful background subtraction, the powder heat capacity data was found to be in good agreement with the single crystal measurements.
+Heat capacity measurements were performed on a $0.26 \pm 0.03$~mg single crystal of \cesno\ (\autoref{fig_specificheat}) from $T = 1$~K down to $T = 0.05$~K using a Quantum Design PPMS with dilution insert.
+Similar low temperature measurements were carried out on hydrothermally grown powder samples, with additional measurements taken above $1.9$~K. The large uncertainty ($\sim 10\%$) at low temperatures is attributed to the extremely small sample mass, a contribution that is typically ignored, and is determined by multiple successive weight measurements.
+Note that this uncertainty is associated with the overall \textit{scale} of the heat capacity; the relative uncertainty, data point to data point at different temperatures, is much smaller.

 Our results above $0.5$ K are in good agreement with the literature~\cite{Sibille2015,Sibille2019}.
-Further, we find no evidence for a transition to long-range order down to the lowest measured temperatures.
-We observe a broad peak in the heat capacity, the shape of which is similar to that of the sister compound \cezro~\cite{Smith2021,Gao2019}, although we note the high temperature tail of the heat capacity peak is shifted to lower temperature, indicating that \cesno\ hosts comparatively smaller interaction strengths.
+We find no evidence for a transition to long-range order down to the lowest measured temperatures, and instead observe a broad peak in the heat capacity, the shape of which is similar to that of the sister compound \cezro~\cite{Smith2021,Gao2019}.
+Importantly, we note the high temperature tail of the heat capacity peak is shifted to lower temperature compared to \cezro, indicating that \cesno\ hosts comparatively smaller intersite interaction strengths, as we will show in \autoref{main_NLCE}.

 Susceptibility measurements were also carried out using a Quantum Design MPMS3 with iHelium3 insert.
 Powder and single crystal samples were mounted to straws using grease and measured with an applied field of $H = 0.01$~T (field aligned along $[111]$ for single crystals).
 Results are shown in \autoref{fig_Susc} (a).